Courses

 APMA 2810T.
 Nonlinear Partial Differential Equations

 This course introduces techniques useful for solving many nonlinear partial differential equations, with emphasis on elliptic problems.
-PDEs from a variety of applications will be discussed.
+PDE from a variety of applications will be discussed.
 Contact the instructor about prerequisites.

 APMA 2810U.
 Topics in Differential Equations